 In order to better understand LPs and LLPs, it's helpful to compare them to general partnerships.

 In the business world, the word "partnership" usually refers to general partnerships.
 A general partnership is a business that has more than one owner and that has not filed papers with the state to create a specific entity such as a corporation or limited liability company (LLC).
-(To learn more about general partnerships, see Nolo's Partnerships area.)
+(Click here to learn more about general partnerships.)

 In a general partnership: